 WHS General Induction Green / White Card Course pre-requisites

-You must bring in 100 points of identification as proof of identity on the day of training with appropriate documentation as per the form.
-At least two form of ID MUST BE a photo type ID such as an RTA driver’s licence, proof of age Card or current passport AND proof of current NSW address.
+You must bring in 100 points of identification as proof of identity on the day of training with appropriate documentation as per the form. (eg: Must bring Current Passport and a NSW Photo ID card or NSW driver Licence)

 Booking must be placed a minimum of one day before the start.